Everything we know about President Joe Biden’s trip to Ukraine

 In a surprise move, Mr Biden touched down in Kyiv at around 8am local time.

-The president was welcomed on arrival by US Ambassador to Ukraine Bridget Brink, saying: “It’s good to be back in Kyiv.”
+The president was welcomed on arrival by US Ambassador to Ukraine Bridget Brink, with Mr Biden saying: “It’s good to be back in Kyiv.”

 This marks Mr Biden’s eighth visit to Ukraine, his last coming in 2017 while he was vice president to Barack Obama.